peckone/Blackjack/README.md

 ## Blackjack Tech Test

-This solution is completed using Java and runs on version 11 or higher.
+This solution is completed using Java openjdk 11.0.13 on Linux.
+Test cases were completed using JUnit 5.

 It simlautes a full game (minus a number of player options depending on cards) where multiple players can play a hand, including the dealer, a winner is declared and you are asked if you wish to play again.
 *** Rules vary from country to country, and from casino to casino.
 This game does not copy any single rule book. ***